Chart Color Schemes

 Infrastructure

-Golden Plains - South has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally
+Golden Plains - South has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects expected to impact the region.
-Notable initiatives include Tall Tree Wind Farm, Catalina Heights Estate, Lethbridge Structure Plan, and Lethbridge Recreation Reserve Upgrades.
-The following list details projects likely most relevant.
+AreaSearch has identified 22 projects that may impact the area.
+Notable ones include Tall Tree Wind Farm, Catalina Heights Estate, Lethbridge Structure Plan, and Lethbridge Recreation Reserve Upgrades.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.